students sitting in seminar

 • Any level, ETM, JRN, MDS or PUB Course

-Students wanting to gain experience outside of Nashville can take advantage of studying at Belmont East for a semester, Belmont University’s satellite campus in New York City, which is the number one market for the publishing industry.
+Students wanting to gain experience outside of Nashville can take advantage of Belmont USA, which allows students to apply to study at Belmont University’s satellite campus in New York City, the number one market for the publishing industry.
 Study Abroad and Belmont West in Los Angeles offer additional opportunities for students looking to build a broad base of experience as they intern.

-Students also have the opportunity to work for Belmont publications such as the Belmont Vision News Network, Belmont Story Review and The Belmont Literary Journal.
+Students also have the opportunity to work for Belmont publications and participate in clubs and internships, such as:

 Mike Curb College of Entertainment & Music Business